Is My Teen in Distress? Exploring Signs and Solutions

 Our aim?
 To provide parents with insights into the reasons teens might resort to self-harm, and emphasize the importance of open conversations at home.
 Together, we’ll delve into understanding and supporting our teens, ensuring they get the assistance they might need.

-The Unseen Struggle: Distress in Teens
+The Unseen Struggle: Teens in Distress

 As teens transition from childhood to adulthood, they experience a whirlwind of emotions, changes, and challenges.
 The lines distinguishing regular teenage behavior and genuine cries for help often blur, making it imperative for parents to be more vigilant and understanding.